vgsantoniazzi/vgsantoniazzi.github.io/_posts/2016-01-24-buiding-your-own-programming-language.md

 ---
 layout: post
 title: Building your own programming language
-categories: [compilers, interpreters, programming-languages, c, c++]
+categories: [programming language, open source]
 ---

 When I started in software development, I gathered a huge amount of links, books, and articles to study, but I was never able to succeed.